DVD Movie Guide @ dvdmg.com

 NOMINATED - Best Writing, Screenplay: Ian McLellan Hunter and John Dighton

-The film at hand, Roman Holiday, centers around a bored princess who wants to break away from the constraints of royalty and live a “normal” life in the outside world – if only for just one day.
-The film is the antithesis to the original Cinderella story - rather than seeing how the upper-crust lives, our heroine in this case wants to see how “Joe six-pack” lives and exist in his world and while a love story between a commoner and royalty was hardly a new topic – even in 1953 – the film managed to strike a chord with audiences; evidenced by the aforementioned Oscar nominations and wins.
+What film does this list describe?
+1953’s Roman Holiday, a flick that centers around a bored princess who wants to break away from the constraints of royalty and live a “normal” life in the outside world – if only for just one day.
+The film offers the antithesis to the original Cinderella story: rather than partaking of the upper-crust existence, our heroine wants to see how “Joe Six-Pack” lives and exist in his world.
+While a love story between a commoner and royalty was hardly a new topic – even in 1953 – the film managed to strike a chord with audiences, as evidenced by the aforementioned Oscar nominations and wins.

-Roman Holiday accomplishes what not many films can – crossing multiple genres and crossing each of them quite successfully.
+Roman Holiday accomplishes what not many films can: crossing multiple genres and crossing each of them quite successfully.
 It is easily one of the most charming films to ever hit the big screen and manages to be romantic, dramatic, bittersweet, and funny all at the same time.
-It was one of the better films of the 1950’s; it is one of reputed director William Wyler’s best outings; and has the splendid distinction of introducing the world to Audrey Hepburn – one of the classiest and most beautiful women to ever walk the face of the earth, much less grace the big screen.
+One of the better films of the 1950s, it’s one of reputed director William Wyler’s best outings.
+It also has the splendid distinction of introducing the world to Audrey Hepburn, one of the classiest and most beautiful women to ever walk the face of the earth.

-In an interesting story, which is actually related in one of the DVD extras, Gregory Peck recalls a conversation he had with the studio where he demanded that Hepburn, in her first “big” role, receive equal billing in the film’s credits.
-He swore that the young actress would win an Academy Award for the role and that it would be foolish for he and the studio to simply credit her as “introducing Audrey Hepburn”.
-Eerily enough, Peck was right on all accounts and seemed to perceive the elusive “it” that Hepburn had in droves, as in order for the role of the princess to be believable as both royalty and commoner, the actress needed to be equal parts urchin and princess – a role seemingly custom-made for Audrey Hepburn.
+In an interesting story found in the DVD’s extras, Gregory Peck recalls a conversation he had with the studio where he demanded that Hepburn, in her first “big” role, receive equal billing in the film’s credits.
+He swore that the young actress would win an Academy Award for the role and that it would be foolish for the studio to simply credit her as “introducing Audrey Hepburn”.
+Peck was right on all accounts and seemed to perceive the elusive “it” that Hepburn had in droves.

 Bradley follows Ann through town and after finally catching up with her, he tries to act surprised at another “chance meeting” in Rome.
 However, Ann doesn’t know that Joe knows who she really is and she tells him that she is simply a student that has run away from school – Joe simply tells her that he’s a salesman.
 As such, he offers to take her on a tour of the city and she excitedly accepts.
 However, as the two spend more and more time together, Bradley begins to genuinely fall for Ann and must deal with the inner turmoil this causes him.
 Should he continue to work on his scoop or let Ann know of his true feelings for her?